rdk/p2rank/README.md

 * PyMOL 1.7.x for viewing visualizations

+## Example commands

-## Example commands (can be executed here in the installation directory)
+Following commands can be executed in the installation directory.

 #### Print help: